A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Numerical integration algorithm

-For spatial discretization we use the system of differential equations developed by Zeitlin~\cite{ze2}, based on the work of Hoppe et al.\ on the approximation of infinite dimensional Lie algebras \cite{bms,bhss}.
-The Poisson algebra of smooth functions on the sphere is approximated by the finite dimensional matrix Lie algebras $\SL(N)$, for the Poisson algebra $C_0^\infty(\Ss^2,\Cc)$, and $\SU(N)$ for the Poisson algebra $C_0^\infty(\Ss^2,\Rr)$.
-To discretize the equations in time obtained after the discretization in space, we consider the class of isospectral symplectic Runge--Kutta methods presented in \cite{modviv1}.
+For spatial discretization we use the system of differential equations developed by \citet{ze2}, based on the work of Hoppe et al.\ on the approximation of infinite dimensional Lie algebras \citep{bms,bhss}.
+The Poisson algebra of smooth functions on the sphere is approximated by the finite dimensional matrix Lie algebras $\SL(N,\Cc)$, for the Poisson algebra $C_0^\infty(\Ss^2,\Cc)$, and $\SU(N)$ for the Poisson algebra $C_0^\infty(\Ss^2,\Rr)$.
+To discretize the equations in time we use the class of isospectral symplectic Runge--Kutta methods developed by \citet{modviv1}.